-If you earn a degree in curriculum and instruction, you might be able to identify potential career paths in one of the following settings[i]:
+If you earn a degree in curriculum and instruction, you might be able to identify Curriculum and Instruction careers in one of the following settings[i]:

 While every curriculum and instruction job is unique, the specific job requirements and duties vary mostly according to the type of employer.